 Not only do we want to be 100% renewable, but as a large consumer of electricity, we also help countries to generate more clean energy.
 To achieve both goals, we promote long-term power purchase agreements (PPAs) with utilities, contribute to the construction of small renewable hydroelectric or solar power plants, and self-generate our own power.

-Our networks are green: we are 100% renewable in Europe, Brazil and Peru, fibre is 85% more energy efficient than copper and 5G is 90% more energy efficient than 4G.
+Our networks are green: we are 100% renewable in Europe, Brazil and Peru (in the data centers we operate, both owned and in third-parties, 69% of the 368,715 MWh we consume come from renewable sources), fibre is 85% more energy efficient than copper and 5G is 90% more energy efficient than 4G.

 At Telefónica, we use carbon pricing through different ways: an implicit price used for example in our Brazil operations.